islewis/islewis.github.io/_posts/2023-05-08-How-I-Have-Been-Using-GPT.md

 ## Putting GPT to work

-Now, I really do understand how powerful these models are (as much as anyone can), which makes it strange I've had some hesitancy using them.
-The only explanation that feels apt?
-I have a lack of imagination.
-The following examples are a hands-on exploratory way for me to identify the value GPT can bring to my common workflows.
-You might have heard the saying “If you have a question, someone else probably does too”.
-I have lots of questions, and this is my attempt at starting on the answers.
-It’s almost impossible that everything that brings value to me, will also to you, my reader, but I believe there’s still value in trying.
+I briefly started using ChatGPT, and quickly was put off.
+Almost all of my flow is based around the command line, and I found the amount of tab-switching and copy-pasting a non-starter for any proper integration.
+My solution to this was throwing together a bash script, which I quickly rewrote in Go.
+All it does is query OpenAI’s GPT API, and return it.
+It's named “ggpt”, and isn’t in the scope of what I wanted to talk about, but if anyone wants to try any of the examples for themselves, ggpt can be found [here](https://github.com/islewis/ggpt).
+This certainly isn’t necessary, as everything shown here should be reproducible in ChatGPT.

 Once I got GPT setup in a familiar environment, I got crackin.
-After a month, my takeaway is GPT is fucking cool.
+After a month, my takeaway is GPT is really fucking cool.

 ## What the hell can I use GPT for?